TL;DR / Quick Verdict

 The bleeding edge of architectural design is currently attempting to merge the benefits of SSR and CSR natively.

-React Server Components (RSC) represents a massive paradigm shift.
+React Server Components (RSC) are a major shift.
 Historically, a component always shipped its JavaScript to the browser.
 With RSC, a developer can explicitly define a component to only execute on the server.

 If you have a MarkdownParser component that requires a 2MB library, you execute it on the server.
 The server sends down only the resulting HTML string.
 The 2MB library is never sent to the user’s browser.
 This drastically reduces JavaScript bundle sizes while maintaining the developer ergonomics of component-based architecture.